Pregnancy Conversations you Need to Have with your Partner

 6. How Do You Take Care of House Chores?

 Taking care of your baby will take all your time.
 If your baby does not spend a long time sleeping during the day, you won’t have enough time to prepare a full-course meal and clean the whole house.
 So, discuss all your expectations and plans to take care of housework before your baby comes.
+Discussing pregnancy plans with an expecting parent who relies on elderly care can help ensure a smooth transition and continued support for everyone involved.

 You can ask your neighbor to help you with meal preparation or cleaning.
 Or choose a particular day of the week for cooking.
 Put the food in your refrigerator and use your microwave oven to warm it when you need to eat.